Sample output type#

 Number of samples vs. output_type_id#

-The number of samples per individual modeling task in the above examples can always be determined by the number of times that each unique combination of task-id variables (i.e., each individual modeling task) appears in the submission.
-For Submissions A, B, C, and D above, even though the number of unique values of output_type_id changes, all examples have two samples per individual modeling task since each task-id-set appears exactly twice in the provided data.
+The total number of samples per individual modeling task in the above examples can always be determined by the number of times that each unique combination of task ID variables (i.e., each individual modeling task) appears in the submission.
+For Submissions A, B, C, and D above, even though the number of unique values of output_type_id changes, all examples have two samples per individual modeling task since each task ID set appears exactly twice in the provided data (i.e., a unique combination of “origin_date”, “location”, “horizon”, “variant”).

 Compound modeling tasks are a general conceptual property of the way targets for a hub are defined.
 As such, they could be configured for a specific target, for all output types, not just samples.
-However, at the present time, we choose to only implement the concept of compound modeling tasks for sample output_types, to facilitate data format validation for samples.
+However, at the present time, we choose to only implement the concept of compound modeling tasks for the sample output_type, to facilitate data format validation for samples.
+In mathematical terms, this means that all output types may collect predictions from marginal distributions, but only samples can collect predictions from joint distributions.

 At a later time, the hubverse may revisit a way to more generally define compound modeling tasks, as they can be used for different things.
 For example, compound modeling tasks defined for a compositional data target could

-• validation that all of the proportions in a set of “mean” output_types sum to 1.
+• validate that all of the proportions in a set of “mean” output_types sum to 1.

 • be used to evaluate the proportions in a set of “mean” output_types, since evaluating each modeling task independently would result in inappropriate duplication of scores for what should be viewed as a single multivariate outcome.